roadmapsh/deprecated-version/src/guides/basics-of-authentication.md

 Some other examples are:

 - When you open a website in the browser.
-If the website uses HTTP, TLS is used to authenticate the server and avoid the fake loading of websites.
+If the website uses HTTPS, TLS is used to authenticate the server and avoid the fake loading of websites.

 - There might be server-to-server communication on the website.
 The server may need to authenticate the incoming request to avoid malicious usage.